wiepstikvoort/MSB1015_Assignment3/README.md

 This assignment has a focus on parallelization.
 The parallelizing of different processes at once is set inside the channel (please see calculatingJPlogPs.nf).
 The buffer splits the rows of the compounds_from_query.tsv file into sets of size: x.
 If x = 1, then the code is unparallelized, because the sets (which in this case is equal to the rows) are used as input for the process one by one.
 If x = 2, the sets have size 2, therefore there can be two processes at once.
 However, how many processes can be run at the same time, depends on the number of thread a computer has.
 If you have 12 threads, then it can handle 12 processes at once.
 If you have 4 threads, it can handle 4 processes etc.

+The nextflow.config file is used 'under the hood'.
+Nextflow searches for it, and uses it when found.
+The config file in this repository says that the file should retry the process when an error is retrieved.
+It also allows to run the file up to 1500 errors (which is >1% of the compounds).

 #### Pseudocode
 The pseudocode for calculatingJPlogPs.nf
 - Setting up the channel, including the buffer that defines the set size